Skip to content

 Self-employed women are also eligible for Government-Paid Childcare Leave (GPCL) if they have been working for the Self-Employment Scheme and have made MediShield Life contributions for at least 3 months in the year of the child's birth.
 The claim must be submitted to the CPF Board within 3 months of the child's first birthday.

-Paternity Leave: 4 Weeks from January 2025
+Paternity Leave: 4 Weeks Mandatory from April 2025

 The Landmark Increase